 1 Provision is calculated as per the Expected Credit loss ('ECL') model as given in Note 2 (iii) of the standalone financial statement.
 Stage 3 assets are considered as NPA and Stage 1 and 2 assets are considered as Standard assets.

 (ix) Concentration of Deposits

-The Company is a Systemically Important Non-Deposit Taking NBFC and has not accepted any public deposits
+The Company is a Systemically Important Non-Deposit Taking NBFC and has not accepted any public deposits includes loan and investments at amortised cost

 (x) Concentration of advances